 The DVD of The Little Soul and the Sun includes 3 parts:

 The story is about a little boy who encounters a bully at school and wonders why bad things happen to good people.
-A conversation with his mom, takes him on a journey into a world where he gets to understand the nature of his existence and that of other souls.
-Through this fable, the little boy gets to have his own conversation with “God”, from whom he learns about the nature of souls, love and what forgiveness is really all about.
+A conversation with his mom takes him on a journey into a world where he gets to understand the nature of his existence and that of other souls.
+Through this fable, the little boy gets to have his own conversation with God, from whom he learns about the nature of souls, love and what forgiveness is really all about.
 The next day at school, the little one is put in a tough situation where the actions he takes, allow him to put into practice some of what he has learned.

-This animation is adorable!
-The animation settings for each scene are terrific and dreamy.
-The colors are vibrant and the characters are so cute – especially the little boy.
-It will leave you giggling at times, and perhaps also like me with tears streaming down my eyes due to the strong and beautiful messages expressed in it for all of us.
-And I personally really liked too, that the packaging it came in was made from environmentally sustainable paper products.
+Being a huge fan of Neale Donald Walsch and his work, I had no doubt that I was going to enjoy this resource, and indeed I did.
+The animation is adorable and the settings for each scene are terrific and dreamy.
+The colors are vibrant and the characters are very cute, especially the little boy.
+It will leave you giggling at times, and perhaps also like me with tears in your eyes upon hearing the powerful messages shared in it for us all to remember.
+As a side note, I also really liked that the packaging it came in was made from environmentally sustainable paper products.

 I think children will really enjoy this animation, as it will not only entertain, but really make them think too and make sense of the world and people around them.
 I can see some adults thinking that children might not “get it” – but I think we have to give more credit to our children, as they get some things much better than we do as adults.
 Also, I can see this movie being played over and over many times, if the little one encounters a problem, or just to remind them of the wonderful story and messages.

-As for the message Neale shares with adults – it is brilliant!
-In about half an hour, Neale explains the most important I would almost say, topics from the “Conversations with God” trilogy.
-If you have found yourself suffering in your life, whether you think it is because of others, or your life situation, allow yourself to hear this message.
-It has been the age old question “why do good things happen to bad people?” – and the truth is they don’t have to.
-It really all depends on how we see ourselves and the other person in any situation.
+As for the message Neale shares with adults, it is brilliant!
+In about half an hour, Neale explains what I feel are some of the most important topics from the Conversations with God” trilogy.
+If you have found yourself suffering in your life, whether you think it is because of others or your life situation, allow yourself to hear this message.
+It has been the age-old question: Why do good things happen to bad people?
+The truth is they don’t have to; it all depends on how we create our lives and perceive ourselves and other people in any given situation.